-Include the following for proprietary funds, if applicable

-The school district reports the following major enterprise fund:

-The district's enterprise fund is the fund.
-This fund is used to account for the of the district.
+Include the following for proprietary funds, if applicable The school district reports the following major enterprise fund: The district's enterprise fund is thefund.
+This fund is used to account for the or the district.
+[Continue]

 The school district also reports fiduciary funds which focus on net position and changes in net position.
-[Omit when Statement of Changes in Fiduciary Net Position is not presented.]